SolarDub/LS_Series_Gaps_Jupyter/README.md

 # LS_Series_Gaps_Jupyter

-This routine analyses the effect of data gaps on the spectral output of the Lomb-Scargle (LS) algorithm applied to a sythetic harmonic time-series.
+This routine analyses the effect of data gaps on the spectral output of the Lomb-Scargle (LS) algorithm applied to a synthetic, harmonic time-series.
 The gaps may be padded with zeros or simple jumps from the end of one data sequence to the beginning of the next.
 The gaps may also be cut-off abruptly (using an inverse top-hat window function) or tapered through the used of a Tukey filter.